saeedkouta/MultiCloudDevOpsProject/README.md

 #### 1- make sure to specify the ec2 storage

-#### 2- create s3 bucket and dynamoDB table Beform run backend module
+#### 2- create s3 bucket and dynamoDB table Before run backend module

 ### With `Ansible-Roles`